arup-group/pam/resources/paper.md

 authors:
   - name: Fred Shone
     orcid: 0009-0008-1079-0081
-    equal-contrib: true
     affiliation: 1 # (Multiple affiliations must be quoted)
   - name: Theodore Chatziioannou
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
   - name: Bryn Pickering
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
   - name: Kasia Kozlowska
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
   - names: Michael Fitzmaurice
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
 affiliations:
  - name: Arup, City Modelling Lab